 - Rufus Shinra's weapon of choice in Final Fantasy VII.

 - S.T.A.L.K.E.R. has several shotguns, but for about the first third of the game you only get the sawn-off.
-It starts well as a decent short-range weapon, and it's your best defense against wild animals, but the fact that it's handled realistically* makes it a pain to use on anything requiring more than two shots to go down.
+It starts well as a decent short-range weapon, and it's your best defense against most mutants, but the fact that it's handled realistically* makes it a pain to use on anything requiring more than two shots to go down.
 Since such enemies come around pretty early, especially in a vanilla experience, it's easy to come to hate the sawed-off as you constantly reload it slowly, getting shot full of holes in the meantime.
 The shotties that are actually good all around avert the trope even the relatively short Maverick 88 isn't sawed-off, just short-barreled.

 - You Are Empty suffers from a similar problem: the sawn-off is damn useful - for the first enemy or two.
 Then, the slow reload causes everybody who hasn't croaked from the first two shots to demonstrate their extreme displeasure about the player's presence by severely increasing the amount of lead in his bloodstream.
 The game, however, has no other shotguns, so most players prefer to use the more universal machine gun or nailgun.

 - Blood has an unusually accurate example as one of the most common available weapons.
 Blood II: The Chosen nerfs it with slower firing and reload speeds, and worse accuracy.
 Even so, it has a greater damage-per-shot rate than the Auto Shotgun introduced in The Nightmare Levels.